Craig Latta

 Fuji Xerox

 Palo Alto Laboratory.
-Most recently I worked for Teleplace, producer of
+I continued working with Croquet for

-developed cloud-based support for large in-world crowds, and streaming
+cloud-based support for large in-world crowds, and streaming media

-manipulating various forms of digital media, and for developing object
+forms of digital media, and for developing object systems

 I'm interested in positions with which I can apply my

-expertise in object modeling, human interface design, networking,
+expertise in (one or more of) object modeling, object databases, human

-willing to travel up to half-time.
-I am willing to consider consultant
+up to half-time, and I'm willing to consider both consultant and

 experience